F5EMEA/oltra/use-cases/cis-examples/cis-crd/VirtualServer/httpTraffic/README.md

 kubectl apply -f redirect-vs.yml
 ```

-Confirm that the VS CRD is deployed correctly.
+Confirm that the VirtualServer resource is deployed correctly.
 You should see `Ok` under the Status column for the VirtualServer that was just deployed.
 ```
-kubectl get vs
+kubectl get f5-vs
 ```

 Access the service on Port 80 using the following example.